Getting Started

 }

 1. This token is valid for 2 hours.
-When it expires, simply grab another one with this endpoint.
+Upon expiration, regenerate one following the same process.

 2. There may be a slight delay of no more than 10 seconds between user creation, and when authentication can be performed.

-3. Use organization scoped authorization, just as in the previous step.
+3. Use Organization Scoped Authentication, just as in the previous step.

 curl --location --request POST 'https://api.bloomplus.dev/v1/users/authenticate/{{user_id}}' \